eandresleon/miARma-seq/README.md

 Institute of Biomedicine of Seville.
 IBIS (Spain) Modified and Updated at Bioinformatics Unit at IPBLN-CSIC (Institue for Parasitology and Biomedicine Lopez-Neyra, CSIC).
 Granada (Spain).
-Copyright (c) 2018 IBIS & IPBLN.
+Copyright (c) 2019 IBIS & IPBLN.
 All rights reserved.

+### miARma 1.7.6 release (07/Oct/19) ###
+The latest Bioconductor versions that use R3.5 and R.6 install the packages differently than the other versions.
+So miARma has been modified to take this into account.

 ### miARma 1.7.5 release (22/Sep/18) ###
 New utilities have been included and publisehd in a new [scientific article](https://www.ncbi.nlm.nih.gov/pubmed/30253202).
 An example to integrate miRNA and mRNA data to infer potential regulation partners is included in a [GitHub repository](https://github.com/eandresleon/miRNA-mRNA_Integration).